 If you still want to enjoy the savings offered by ValPak you can go to their website at www.ValPak.com and find coupons for your area online.
 That way you only print the coupons you need.

+To remove your address from this mailing list, fill out the form at the RetailMeNot/RedPlum website.
 Removal from the list may take 5-6 weeks.
-You may still look for local deals through RedPlum at their website, www.RedPlum.com.
+You may still look for local deals through RetailMeNot Everyday/RedPlum at their website, www.RedPlum.com.

 special note: The post office is prohibited from delivering unaddressed mail.
 The RedPlum address card is usually inside the coupons so your mail carrier may still give you a set of coupons without the address card once your name is off the mailing list.
 If this happens, just let your mail carrier know by leaving a note in your mailbox or talking to them as they pass by.